 If you plan to bring these bars on the go, you can skip the chocolate drizzle, especially if it's in the summer.
 Otherwise, drizzle these bars with A LOT of dark chocolate, the combination of cashews + chocolate can't get better.
 You will thank me later.

 These bars are very filling and great for an afternoon snack.
 Plus they are vegan, not too sweet and gluten-free.
 Just a bite in the afternoon fills me up enough to get me through dinner.

 If you like cashews I have no doubt you will love these crunchy bars.

 Let me know in the comments if you try this recipe and tag @fullofplants on Instagram if you take a photo!

 - 4 cups raw cashews

-- 2 tbsp cashew butter (or other nut butter)
+- 2 tablespoon cashew butter or other nut butter

 - ½ cup dark chocolate